EntranceJew/popo/README.md

+# MIRROR

+This project was originally uploaded and has since been deleted, here is my version that I made modifications to work with love 0.10.*, everything below this is the original data.

+---

+# WARNING

+### FULL REWRITE SOON

+There will be a full rewrite of this project soon™.

+---

 # Popo

 A character based programmable text module for LÖVE.
 Simplifies text operations by providing a way for manipulating how each character in a string behaves and is drawn.

 ## Usage